 BA (Southampton), MA (Essex), DPhil (Oxford), PCertUT (Edinburgh)

 I was a visiting researcher at SUDA within the Sociology department at Stockholm University during 2017-8 with support from the Royal Society of Edinburgh.
-I was recently a partner on the EU-FP7 funded project "Families And Societies - Changing families and sustainable societies: Policy contexts and diversity over the life course and across generations" (2013 - 2017).
+Before this I was a partner on the EU-FP7 funded project "Families And Societies - Changing families and sustainable societies: Policy contexts and diversity over the life course and across generations" (2013 - 2017).

 Recipient of the Chancellor's Award for Teaching 2017.